leElvyn/tanktactics/README.md

 A discord.py bot that allows players to interact with the game on a discord server.

+*the bot isn't currently integrated to the stack, and needs fixes to account for the newer versions*

 ### The backend :

 A django app that manages tasks actions, and the database.